Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 How To Form A Corporation In Connecticut

-The Corporation is a business structure that provides personal liability protection by separating the owner’s personal assets from the assets of the business.
-A corporation is liable for the actions and finances of the business, while the owners (known as shareholders) are not.
+A corporation is a business structure that provides personal liability protection by separating the owner’s personal assets from the business’s assets.
+A corporation is liable for the business’s actions and finances, while the owners (known as shareholders) are not.

 Corporation Pros